rixx/books.rixx.de/data/reviews/jay-kristoff/nevernight/index.md

   rating: 3
 ---

-Nevernight is nice fantasy – setting-wise, it's pretty similar to **Red Sister**, all about a young girl assassin going to a slightly religious assassin school, but it's pretty different in style.
-I think I liked Red Sister more (seeing as it has less Chosen One and more realism), and the witty banter-y narrator of Nevernight was a bit predictable sometimes.
+Nevernight is nice fantasy – setting-wise, it's confusingly similar to **Red Sister**, all about a young girl assassin going to a slightly religious assassin school, but it's different in style.
+I think I liked Red Sister more (seeing as it has less Chosen One and more realism), and the witty banter-y narrator of Nevernight was predictable sometimes.
 But the style was very Bartimaeus-esque, so this should be a book that fits many people's interests and likes.